Sustainable Dining - Skidmore Community Garden

-Dining Services in partnership with the Skidmore Student Garden
+Dining Services in partnership with the Skidmore Community Garden

 - August 2012 Article on the Skidmore student garden, "More than just veggies"

 - "Can Ya Dig It?" - Student Garden blog

 - Pre-Orientation Experience for Agricultural Sustainability (PEAS)

 - The Real Food Challenge